top of page

 In cold climates, maples store starch in their trunks and roots before winter.
 In late winter and early spring, to prepare for budding, the tree converts this starch to sugar.
 The sugar rises through the tree in a fluid called "sap."

 The sap runs best when daytime temperatures are around 40-50 degrees, and nighttime temperatures drop below freezing.
-Wind and sun can also effect it.
-While we almost always have feet of snow in our woods, the sap can run without snow, as long as the other conditions are right.
+Wind and sun can also effect how the sap runs.
+While we almost always have feet of snow in our woods in the spring, the sap can run without snow as long as the other conditions are right.

 The sap that comes from the maple tree is about 98% water, with only 2% sugar.
 In order to convert that sap into maple syrup, you need to boil off the water content of the sap until it reaches about 33% water and 67% sugar.
-That boiling off of water is the ONLY processing sap goes through to become maple syrup.
+As mentioned before, we use the reverse osmosis machine to concentrate it to about 8% and from there our wood fired evaporator takes care of the rest.
 It takes roughly 40 gallons of sap to make 1 gallon of maple syrup.

 Syrup is graded according to color.
 Lighter syrup tends to have a more delicate flavor, while darker syrup has a more robust flavor.
 The four classes are Golden, Amber, Dark, and Very Dark.
 Lighter syrup is usually produced earlier in the season.
 As the season progresses, the color of the syrup darkens and the flavor intensifies.
-While the lighter grades may look prettier in a bottle, we find many people much prefer the stronger flavor of the darker grades.
-Our best selling grade is Dark/Robust Flavor.
-We get by far the most rave reviews about what a great syrup it is.
+This happens for multiple reasons.
+The trees themselves change from the beginning of the season to the end.
+They go from a state of dormancy to their budding out stage during the season.
+The flavor of the syrup changes as this process unfolds.
+Another big factor is the weather.
+The warmer weather later in the season allows for more microbial activity, which in turn affects the flavor of the finished syrup.
+While the lighter grades may look prettier in a bottle, we find most of our customers prefer Dark/Robust Flavor syrup, with Amber/Rich Flavor being our second most popular.
+And we do have a vocal minority who thing the Very Dark/Very Robust is the Very Best.
+In the end....it is ALL good!

 bottom of page